wbrawner/jelos.org/docs/faqs.md

 ### My game has slowdown and stuttering issues.
 What can I do to improve performance?

-First make sure you do not have a TDP configured that is too low for your emulator to function correctly.
+First make sure you don't have a TDP configured that is too low for your emulator to function correctly.
 Next, try adjusting settings within the emulator, either retroarch core or standalone emulator configuration menu.
-First make sure that rewind is disabled.
-Search online to check for recommended settings that others may have determined.

 ### Where are log files stored?